This is the “About This Blog” page, if you want to learn about the author, go to About Alberto Roura.

 I don’t follow SEO strategies, publishing calendars, or “perfect influencer” advice.
 I don’t write for algorithms or engagement metrics.
 I write when I want to, how I want to, and about what I choose.

-I usually have dozens of drafts in progress.
-Sometimes I publish a post with a backdated timestamp — placing it at the moment I first had that thought or discovery.
-That’s my way of anchoring the moment when something started to take shape in my mind.
+I usually have dozens of drafts simmering in the background.
+Sometimes I publish a post with a backdated timestamp, placing it on the exact day when that thought first began to take shape in my mind.
+It’s my way of anchoring ideas in time.
 I control the rules of this blog.
-And that’s exactly what I value most about it.
+And that’s exactly what I value the most about it.

 If you’ve made it this far, congratulations and welcome.
 This is a space built with time, care, and the freedom to go against the tide.